williamscale/williamscale.github.io/_projects/classify-fga-tracking.markdown

 ---
 layout: projects
-title: Classifying FGA in Tracking Data
+title: Classifying FGA Within Tracking Data
+subtitle: Using unsupervised learning to identify and label datapoints
 ---

 Code for this project can be found in my [forked repo](https://github.com/williamscale/NBA-Player-Movements).